Health Services

 On-Campus Health Services

 IMSA has an on-campus Student Health Services Office staffed by registered nurses.
 The office is open weekdays from 7:30 a.m. – 4:00 p.m. during the school year when the students are present.
-The IMSA Student Health Care Services Offices provide health assessment and treatment for illness/injury, first aid, health counseling, medication administration as prescribed by a physician, and other appropriate therapeutic interventions.
+The IMSA Student Health Care Services Offices provide health assessments and treatment for illnesses and injuries, first aid, health counseling, medication administration as prescribed by a physician, and other appropriate therapeutic interventions.
 All students are required to have insurance while attending the Academy.
 Off-campus medical resources are also available, payable by the student’s insurance.
-It is the student’s and parent’s responsibility to register and discuss all prescription medication with the nurse following treatment.
+It is the student’s and parents’ responsibility to register and discuss all prescription medication with the nurse following treatment.

 General Information